Itchy skin, headaches, runny nose, hives...histamine intolerance isn't fun! I know this from personal experience.

 DAO enzymes (very expensive but helpful for some people)

 Probiotics (avoid the histamine producing Lactobacillus casei, Lactobacillus delbrueckii, and Lactobacillus bulgaricus strains)

 Once you have addressed your diet and you are starting to work on the root cause of your histamine intolerance, you may find benefit in including one or two of these supplements.

 Please DO NOT just go out and buy them all and start supplementing as this can actually make your symptoms worse, in some cases.
 The body does well with a few, well chosen supplements.
 So do your research and work with a practitioner who has access to high quality, practitioner grade supplements.

 If your supplement is rancid, oxidised or filled with a bunch of fillers or binders, this can actually trigger a histamine reaction, so be careful!

 (Speak to your health practitioner if you are taking medication or you are dealing with other health conditions, as these products may be contraindicated)

 Histamine intolerance can SUCK, but the good thing is there are so many things we can do to improve our quality of life and improve this condition naturally.

 Did you find this post useful?
 Leave your questions or comments below.

 Get in touch if you'd like to work with me, and figure out the root causes of YOUR histamine intolerance.
-Schedule a free 30 minute call by clicking here.
+Schedule an enrolment call here.